Lornakaboro/Lorna-s-portfolio/README.md

 - use the git clone command with this [link](git@github.com:Lornakaboro/Lorna-s-portfolio.git)
 - cd into Lorna-s-portfolio
-- Switch branch using this command `git checkout create-mobile-feature`
+- Switch branch using this command `git checkout web-deploy`
 - Open index.html in your browser
 - You will be able to see a template with my name, a brief description and social media handles.